Moondragon: Annihilation: Conquest

 In Quasar: Annihilation: Conquest, the love of Phyla and Moondragon is explored in depth.
 Due to the Phalanx taking over the Kree Empire, Phyla and Heather have to find the 'savior' that is shown to Phyla (Quasar) in a vision.
 They come across the Super-Adaptoid, who was absorbed by the Phalanx and set to prevent the women from finding the savior.
 During the battle, Moondragon has to change into a dragon, like the 'Dragon of the Moon' she had to fight most of her life.
 Moondragon cannot change back into her human form.
 Moondragon and Phyla follow a voice Phyla hears to find the savior for the Kree race, who is being attacked by the Phalanx.
 In the end, it turns out the voice belongs to the Supreme Intelligence of the Kree.
 It helps them find a cocoon, which is restoring Adam Warlock.
 The cocoon breaks open and Phyla and Moondragon ask Warlock to help them fight against the Phalanx.
-Shortly after, the Phalanx arrives, led by the murderous android Ultron.
+Shortly after, the Phalanx arrives, led by Ultron.
 Moondragon attempts to protect Phyla, and Ultron responds by plunging his arm into her chest.
 Heather dies shortly after in Phyla's arms.

 Sometime later, Phyla and Drax are alerted by a prophet that Moondragon may be attempting to return.
 Mentor concludes that this may be the case, and so kills the two of them so that they may journey into the realm of the dead to retrieve her.
 Phyla saves Moondragon from the gullet of the Dragon of the Moon, and they return to life.